-2021-22 Opportunities for Parental Involvement
+2022-23 Opportunities for Parental Involvement

 AABHPHS strongly believes in partnering with families to support student learning and behavior.
-The school has established a Community Room that encourages parents to meet and share information, provide access to community programs and job search information.
+The school has established regular communication with parents, students and staff, provides access to community programs and job search information as well as dual enrollment and internship opportunities.
 The monthly newsletter and weekly email blast provides parents and students with information on school events, parent meetings, rules, club news, class assignments, community academic programs, and social events.